rashkrish/Quant_Mean_Reversion_SPY/README.md

 ## Strategy and Implementation Detail

-The backtesting pipeline incorporates institutional-grade realism and advanced risk controls:
+The backtesting framework integrates realistic market conditions and robust risk controls.

 ### 1. Adaptive Signaling and Optimization
 * **Entry:** Trades are initiated when the Z-Score exceeds $\mathbf{\pm 1.25}$, signaling a strong deviation from the mean.